aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/trainer/pytorch_config.rst

       |                              | :mod:`scheduler_params`     | null            |                             |
       +------------------------------+-----------------------------+-----------------+-----------------------------+

-      Any of the scheduler listed in the `torch.optim.lr_scheduler <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_ method can be used.
-Below is an example using a OneCycleLR scheduler:
+      Any of the schedulers listed in the `torch.optim.lr_scheduler <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_ method can be used.
+Below is an example using the OneCycleLR scheduler:

       +----------------------------------------------------------------------------------+-----------------+-----------------------------+
       | Key                                                                              | Value           | Description                 |